lucasmfalk/lucasmfalk/README.md

 Hi there!
 My name is Lucas.
-Graduated with a Master in Management and very interested in data analytics.
-I like meditation, snowboard and boxing.
+I am curious about a lot of things, I just love learning...
-I am curious about a lot of things, I just love learning.
+Graduated with a Master in Management, I started a new journey into data analytics.